 CASEL promotes evidence-based social and emotional learning strategies and programs primarily in school settings.
 The website contains information about current research, materials for learning activities, and new initiatives.

-University of Minnesota's Center for Youth Development: Social and Emotional Learning
+University of Minnesota Extension: Social and Emotional Learning

 This website contains research articles, recorded presentations, and issue briefs by Weissberg, Durlak, and others who have pioneered SEL.